rust-lang/book/src/ch01-02-hello-world.md

 ### Writing and Running a Rust Program

+Next, assuming you had your way making new file and edit it from a terminal.
-Next, make a new source file and call it *main.rs*.
+Make a new one and call it *main.rs*.
+It'll be the source file of you hello world program.
 Rust files always end with the *.rs* extension.
 If you’re using more than one word in your filename, the convention is to use an underscore to separate them.
 For example, use *hello_world.rs* rather than *helloworld.rs*.

 Now open the *main.rs* file you just created and enter the code in Listing 1-1.